 Use these strategies while driving when severe weather is more likely:

 1. Be wary of high-wind conditions.
-Larger trucks, SUVs, vans, and trailers are more affected by high winds, so give them plenty of room on
+Larger trucks, SUVs, vans, and trailers are more affected by high winds, so give them plenty of room on the roadways.

 2. Slow down!
 When roads become wet, slow down, don’t make sudden moves, and leave a safe following distance (eight to ten seconds) between you and the car in front of you.